Estimate Time7 min

 • If you've received unemployment benefits within the 6 months prior to filing, your benefits may be reduced.

-2. Where should I keep my emergency fund?
+2. Where should I keep my emergency savings?

-Generally, keeping your emergency fund accessible and liquid can be a good idea—in addition to avoiding risky investments that could lose money.
-To avoid dipping into your emergency savings, it can also make sense to separate your emergency fund from your spending money and other types of savings.
+Generally, keeping your emergency savings accessible and liquid can be a good idea—in addition to avoiding risky investments that could lose money.
+To avoid using your emergency savings, it can also make sense to separate it from your spending money and other types of savings.

-That could mean a savings or money market account (different from money market funds).
-Those can be convenient and accessible options, but keep in mind that the average yield may be less than 0.15%.1 Banks and credit unions typically offer money market accounts.
-Compared to a savings account, a money market account may have a higher minimum balance and withdrawals may be limited.
-For instance, you may be allowed unlimited ATM withdrawals but checks and debit card purchases could be limited.
+For example, a savings account can be a convenient and accessible option.
+Money market accounts can be too, and are typically offered by banks and credit unions.
+The average annual percentage yield (APY) for money markets is 0.64%.1 Compared to a savings account, a money market account may have a higher minimum balance and withdrawals may be limited.
+For instance, you may be allowed unlimited ATM withdrawals, but checks and debit card purchases could be limited.

 Consider the following alternatives: